nipafx/mvn-java-9/README.md

 use --help for a list of possible options
 ```

-Maybe this is common knoweldge but it turns out that `<arg>` does not properly work with spaces, so I had to do the following instead:
+Maybe this is common knowledge but it turns out that `<arg>` does not properly work with spaces, so I had to do the following instead:

 ```xml
 <compilerArgs>